giros-dit/b5g-across-tc32/README.en.md

 ## Experiment

-To change the telemetry system parameters to perform a new experiment, you need to:
+To configure the telemetry system parameters to perform a new experiment, you need to configure the experiment definition parameters by editing the [config.json](https://github.com/giros-dit/ACROSS-monitoring-stack/tree/d09a974684f64474f4a4f13ad66ffec70a9ba4fd/Kubernetes/config/config.json) file and restarting the Kafka Producer microservice responsible for reading these parameters:

  - **Edit ConfigMap config-json**